Port of Long Beach

-The Port of Long Beach, also known as the Harbor Department of the City of Long Beach, is a container port in the United States, which adjoins Port of Los Angeles.
+The Port of Long Beach, administered as the Harbor Department of the City of Long Beach, is a container port in the United States, which adjoins Port of Los Angeles.
 Acting as a major gateway for US–Asian trade, the port occupies 3200 acre of land with 25 mi of waterfront in the city of Long Beach, California.
 The Port of Long Beach is located less than two miles (3 km) southwest of Downtown Long Beach and approximately 25 mi south of Downtown Los Angeles.
-The seaport generates approximately $100 billion per year in trade and employs more than 316,000 people in Southern California.
-As of 2022, the port, together with the adjoining Port of Los Angeles, are considered the least efficient ports on the planet.
+The seaport generates approximately US$100 billion per year in trade and employs more than 316,000 people in Southern California.
+In 2022, the port, together with the adjoining Port of Los Angeles, were considered amongst the world's least efficient ports by the World Bank and IHS Markit citing union protectionism and a lack of automation.

+History

 Early history (1911–1960s)

 The San Pedro Breakwater was started in 1899 and over time was expanded to protect the current site of the Port of Long Beach.
 The Port of Long Beach was founded on 800 acre of mudflats on June 24, 1911, at the mouth of the Los Angeles River.
 In 1917, the first Board of Harbor Commissioners was formed to supervise harbor operations.
 Due to the booming economy, Long Beach voters approved a $5 million bond to improve the inner and outer harbor in 1924.

 The old Municipal Pier was rebuilt into the Municipal Wharf in 1925.
 In 1925 construction started on Pier A and Pier B, with opening of Pier A in 1930.

 By 1926 more than one million tons of cargo were handled, and additional piers were constructed to accommodate the growing business.

 In 1921, oil was discovered at the Long Beach Oil Field on and around Signal Hill.
 In 1932, the fourth-largest oil field in the United States, Wilmington Oil Field, was discovered; much of this field was underneath Long Beach and the harbor area itself.
 The hundreds of oil wells from Wilmington Oil Field provided oil revenues to the City and Port of Long Beach.
 The first offshore oil well in the harbor was brought online in 1937, shortly after the discovery that the oil field far extended into the harbor.
 In the mid-1930s, the port was expanded, largely due to the need to transport oil to foreign markets, as the immense output of oil from the Los Angeles Basin caused a glut in US markets.